 For new hires, context is a precious commodity.
 Without it, they might find it challenging to thoroughly understand their role or how to contribute to their team’s success.

 Onboarding buddies create a positive onboarding experience and give the type of context you won’t find in the employee handbook.

 The immediate socialization and the feeling of being part of the team can make a significant difference in early workplace performance and long-term retention.
 This can result in a much smoother transition into the organization and long-term success within your organization.

 How To Implement A Buddy System At Work?

-The buddy system doesn’t have to be a formalized system, but having an outline of how it might work is a good idea.
+The work buddy program policy doesn’t have to be a formalized system, but having an outline of how it might work is a good idea.

 1. Create a framework